prometheus/prometheus/docs/configuration/configuration.md

   [ - role: <string>
     [ label: <string> ]
     [ field: <string> ] ]]

+# Optional this determines which field of "Node.Status.Addresses" that discovery will get the address from first
+# default: NodeInternalIP,NodeInternalDNS,NodeExternalIP,NodeExternalDNS,NodeLegacyHostIP,NodeHostName
+[preferred_node_address_types: <string>]
 ```

 See [this example Prometheus configuration file](/documentation/examples/prometheus-kubernetes.yml)